stopdaydreaming/sturdy-employee-tracker/README.md

+# Employee Tracker

-# sturdy-employee-tracker
+# Description
-A simple interface for tracking employee data using NodeJS
+A simple command-line application that allows non-developers to view and interact with information stored in databases.